ofek/bit/docs/source/guide/network.rst

 Private key network operations use :class:`~bit.network.NetworkAPI`.
 For each method, it polls a service and if an error occurs it tries another.

+**Note:**

+:class:`~bit.network.services.BlockchainAPI` does only track up to 1000 unspent transaction outputs (UTXOs) and will raise :class:`~bit.exceptions.ExcessiveAddress` if polling unspents on an address with 1000 or more UTXOs.

+:class:`~bit.network.services.BlockstreamAPI` does only track up to 50 _unconfirmed_
+transactions and will raise :class:`~bit.exceptions.ExcessiveAddress` if polling unspents on an address with 50 or more unconfirmed.
+It may occasionally also raise :class:`~bit.exceptions.ExcessiveAddress` on an address with a history of many (1000+) transactions.

+In those cases where the API may raise errors due to :class:`~bit.exceptions.ExcessiveAddress` it is advised to use your own remote Bitcoin node to poll, see below.

 Connect To Remote Node
 ----------------------

+Bit can alternatively use a remote Bitcoin node to interact with the blockchain.

 See the dedicated guide under :ref:`remote node <remotenode>` to configure Bit to use a remote Bitcoin node instead of relying on web APIs for blockchain